 i.
 Notwithstanding bad pullouts of combat areas

 ii.
-Provides love of Country because they don’t know what they have till they don’t have it anymore.
+Provides love of Country because they don’t know they have till they don’t have it anymore.

 iii.
 Americans love our soldiers, but don’t understand what Veterans did for this great country